RandyAikins/Excel/README.md

 11. Slicers were inserted to filter dashboard charts

 #Finding:
-- 357% increment inreservation with cancellation increment of 1,037% between 2017 and 2018
+- 357% increment in reservation with cancellation increment of 1,037% between 2017 and 2018
 - $4.2 loss in revenue due to reservation cancellation
 - 64% of reservation is made via online channel contributing to more than half of revenue
 - Lead time lenght can predict the likehood of reservation cancellation